 These respected individuals can be more powerful than the big, social media influencers.
 In these cases, potential customers will often be aware of their expertise and respect their opinion – creating an environment of real trust.

-Clients rarely have a reason to give a testimonial beyond a genuine delight with your service or product.
-Therefore, video testimonials offer a level of authenticity that is otherwise difficult to find elsewhere in marketing.
+Clients rarely have a reason to give a video testimonial beyond a genuine delight with your service or product.
+Therefore, customer testimonial videos offer a level of authenticity that is otherwise difficult to find elsewhere in marketing.

 Using key clients in testimonials will also often offer points of view that you may not have otherwise considered.
 For example, most businesses have their ‘go-to benefits’ of why customers should choose them.
 These often don’t cover the softer elements that many customers find so valuable such as good communication, flexibility or compassion.
-Video testimonials help businesses highlight their personality as well as their capabilities.
+Testimonial video production helps businesses highlight their personality as well as their capabilities.

 Video Testimonials: Highly Engaging Content